-Our critical accounting policies are disclosed in our Annual Report on Form 10-K for the fiscal year ended December 31, 2010.
+Our critical accounting policies are disclosed in our Annual Report on Form 10-K/A for the fiscal year ended December 31, 2010.
 During the six months ended June 30, 2011, there have been no significant changes in our critical accounting policies.
-Previously the University reported bad debt expense as a general and administrative expense and royalty to former owner on a separate line item in the income statement.
-Beginning in the first quarter of 2011, we have included both bad debt expense and royalty to former owner in instructional costs and services.
-The University believes that these changes provide greater comparability to other institutions in our industry sector.